-- No down-payment is required in some cases.
+- No down payment is required in some cases.
 That's right: $0 down!

-Reasons not to get a VA Loan
+Reasons Not to Get a VA Loan

 VA loans do not require insurance premiums like FHA loans, but they do require a funding fee between 1.25% and 3.3% of the loan amount.
 This fee can be paid up-front or rolled into the cost of the loan.
 This funding fee can be nearly as much as the FHA insurance premium costs.